 - ms-appx: references the app’s locally-packaged files.

 - ms-appdata: refers to app files that come from the app's local, roaming, and temporary data folders.
-For more info see URI schemes or Accessing app data with the Windows Runtime.
+For more info see URI schemes or Store and retrieve settings and other app data.

 - ms-resource: refers to app resources in the Resource Management System.
 For more info, see "How to load string resources" (HTML or XAML).